alonitac/DevOpsBootcampUPES/tutorials/linux_file_management.md

 In the above example, we under the hood switched to the user `john`, executed `cat phone` on his behalf, then back to our user, `myuser`.
 In a single command, quite useful.

-According to `sudo`’s help page, if you don’t specify a user (using the `-u` flag), the default user that you are switching to is `root`.
+According to `sudo`'s help page, if you don't specify a user (using the `-u` flag), the default user that you are switching to is `root`.

 ### The root user